Medicare Enrollment – What You Need To Know.

 Many people receive Part A (hospital insurance) for free.
 This happens if you or your spouse paid enough Medicare taxes while working.
 If you want Part A, sign up for it during the Initial Enrollment Period.

 If you have to buy Part A, you must do it during your Initial Enrollment Period.
-If you don’t, your monthly premium may go up 10% every 12 months you didn’t have the coverage in place.
+If you don’t, your monthly Premium may go up 10% every 12 months you didn’t have the coverage in place.

 The higher premium stays in place for twice the number of years you could’ve had Part A, but didn’t sign up.